 - No pets are allowed during A, B or C festivals.
 (For more information about festivals, go to Special Rules for Parks During the Festival Season.)

 - Owners are responsible for the actions of their dogs.
 Each dog must be kept within sight of her/his owner and under voice control.

 - Please take advantage of our wonderful city dog parks.
 There is one located at Piedmont Park in Midtown and one at South Bend in Southeast Atlanta.

 Have another location in mind?
 The Department of Parks and Recreation offers a program for citizens and neighborhoods to develop designated off-leash dog parks in City of Atlanta parks.

 See the step by step guide for “Creating Off-Leash Dog Parks in Atlanta.”

-The City of Atlanta has three official Off-Leash Dog Parks at the following locations:
+The City of Atlanta has five official Off-Leash Dog Parks at the following locations:

 Excerpts from the City of Atlanta Code of Ordinances

 Sec.
 110-70.
 Pets